-Police dispatch calls reveal frantic search for Florida gunman
+Police calls reveal frantic search for Florida gunman

 (Dispatch repeats name)

 Officer: "I just talked to a student, I know somebody's looking for a photo.
 He should be a ginger, red hair with freckles.
 Always wears a hoodie, was part of the ROTC program.
-He's about 5'8."
+He's about 5 feet 8."

 Officer: "I'm being advised by ROTC students that he was kicked out last year.
 We're still looking for a photo -- he worked at a Dollar Store on Magnolia.
 Last name spelling is C-R-U-Z."